 Rosalynn Carter’s Leadership in Mental Health

-Former U.S. First Lady Rosalynn Carter has been a driving force in the field of mental health throughout her public service career, leading the fight against the stigma of mental illness for more than 45 years.
+Former U.S. First Lady Rosalynn Carter was a driving force in the field of mental health throughout her public service career, leading the fight against the stigma of mental illness for more than 45 years.

 Mrs. Carter was a member of the Governor's Commission to improve services to the mentally and emotionally handicapped when her husband was governor of Georgia.
 As active honorary chair of the President's Commission on Mental Health during President Carter's administration, she helped bring about passage of the Mental Health Systems Act of 1980, which provided grants to community health centers.

-Today, she continues her leadership through The Carter Center in Atlanta.
+Most recently, she continued her leadership through The Carter Center in Atlanta.
 Founded by President and Mrs. Carter in 1982, the center is dedicated to improving the quality of life for people at home and in the developing world through programs in peace and health.